 Quick Answer

-GLP-1 shortages are improving as of April 2026, but some doses of Ozempic, Wegovy, Mounjaro, and Zepbound still face periodic gaps.
+GLP-1 shortages are improving as of May 2026, but some doses of Ozempic, Wegovy, Mounjaro, and Zepbound still face periodic backorders.
 Novo Nordisk and Eli Lilly have expanded manufacturing.
-If your medication is unavailable, call multiple pharmacies, ask your doctor about alternatives, check back regularly, and consider temporary dose adjustments.
+If your medication is on backorder or unavailable, call multiple pharmacies, ask your pharmacist for a timeline, talk to your doctor about alternatives, and do not skip doses to stretch your supply.

 Key Points